-NIRCam wide field slitless spectroscopy (WFSS) observations will produce R ~ 1,600 spectra of all objects within (or just outside) the field of view in the long wavelength channel.
+NIRCam wide field slitless spectroscopy (WFSS) observations will produce R ~ 1,600 at 4 µm spectra of all objects within (or just outside) the field of view in the long wavelength channel.
 Two grisms with perpendicular dispersion directions are available; use of both can mitigate overlapping spectra.
 Each grism must be used in combination with a wide or medium filter (2.4–5.0 µm) and observations with both modules will be obtained with identical optical elements.
 Dithers and mosaics will be defined and supported.
 Short wavelength (SW) imaging data occurs simultaneously with the long wavelength (LW) grism observations.
 Saturation in the SW imaging data is a concern, but can be mitigated by selecting narrower filters or by using a sequence of short integrations.

 Direct imaging with the long wavelength channel is necessary to identify the sources that are responsible for the spectra.
 LW direct images may optionally be requested for each grism-filter combination specified, and will immediately follow completion of the grism exposures (including dithers).
 The direct image will be taken at the final dither position used for the grism exposures.
 When direct images are requested, they include two additional exposures, dithered parallel to the dispersion direction, at offsets designed to image any out-of-field sources that may produce spectral streaks in the grism data.
 Direct LW images are required for at least the last grism-filter combination requested in the observation.